SuLab/Applied-Bioinformatics/README.md

 ## Prerequisites

 * An enthusiasm for learning, at whatever level of exprience you may or may not be
-* A Windows 10 or macOS laptop
+* A Windows 10, MacOS, or Linux laptop
-* Installation of the following, prior to arrival:
+* Software installation of the following, prior to arrival:
   * Jupyter Notebook with programming languages Python3 (automatic) and R [here](Configuration.md)
   * Packages to be used for RNA-Seq Analyses [here](Configuration_RNAseq.md)